The letters to the seven churches share a similar structure. They each feature:

 Indeed I will cast her into a sickbed, and those who commit adultery with her into great tribulation, unless they repent of their deeds.
 I will kill her children with death, and all the churches shall know that I am He who searches the minds and hearts.
 And I will give to each one of you according to your works.
 Now to you I say, and to the rest in Thyatira, as many as do not have this doctrine, who have not known the depths of Satan, as they say, I will put on you no other burden.
 But hold fast what you have till I come.

 a.
-I will cast her into a sickbed: Before Jesus tells the Christians in Thyatira what they must do, He first tells them what He will do.
-Jesus will chastise this Jezebel, and cast her into a sickbed, along with those who commit adultery with her.
+I will cast her into a sickbed: Before Jesus told the Christians in Thyatira what they must do, He first told them what He would do.
+Jesus would chastise this Jezebel, and cast her into a sickbed, along with those who commit adultery with her.

 iii.
 What was the sickbed?
-It could simply be an image of affliction.
-Or, it could be literal sickness that Jesus would allow in the lives of Jezebel and her followers as chastisement.
-We know from passages such as 1 Corinthians 11:30 that God can use sickness as a way to chastise us when we are in sin.
+It could simply be an image of affliction, or it could be literal sickness that Jesus allowed in the lives of Jezebel and her followers as chastisement.
+We know from passages of Scripture such as 1 Corinthians 11:30 that God can use sickness as a way to chastise His people when they are in sin.

 b.
-Unless they repent of their deeds: Jesus reveals the purpose for this chastening.
-First, it is to draw them to repent of their deeds.
-They wouldn’t listen to Jesus before, so He has to speak “louder” through a sickbed.
-Second, it is to give an example of holiness to other churches: and all the churches shall know that I am He who searches the minds and hearts.
+Unless they repent of their deeds: Jesus revealed the purpose for this chastening.
+First, it was to draw them to repent of their deeds.
+They wouldn't listen to Jesus before, so He had to speak louder through the sickbed.
+Second, it was to give an example of holiness to other churches: and all the churches shall know that I am He who searches the minds and hearts.

 c.
 I will kill her children with death: "All men die, but all are not killed with death . . .
 Oh, it is a woeful thing to be killed with death."
 (Trapp)

 d.
 Hold fast what you have till I come: There were many faithful, uncompromising Christians in Thyatira.
-To them, Jesus simply says hold fast!
+To them, Jesus simply said, "hold fast."
 They must not stop doing what is good.
 They must not become distracted or discouraged from what Jesus wants them to be and to do.

 i.
-Jesus also tells them how long to hold fast: till I come.
-We are to “hang in there” and stand strong for Jesus until He comes.
-It’s only then that the battle will be over.
+Jesus also told them how long to hold fast: till I come.
+We are to hang in there and stand strong for Jesus until He comes.
+It is only then that the battle will be over.

 6. (26-28) The promise of a reward.